 Here’s a quick summery of the pros and cons of the Diono Rainier 2AX:

 - Can be difficult to install

 - Bulky to carry around

-At the end of the day, if you are able to afford a Diono Rainier car seat and are looking for something that will stay put in the car, this is the car seat for you.
-It’s safe, it’s secure and but it has some of the lowest ratings for usability.
+At the end of the day, if you are able to afford a Diono Rainier car seat and are looking for something that will stay put in the car, then this is a solid car seat choice.
+It’s safe and secure, but it has some of the lowest ratings for usability.

 Upgrading to the Diono Radian 3RXT is smarter: it can fit 3 across and has the booster mode, all with similar safety and usability features.
 Plus, it’s more highly rated.
 Check out our full Radian 3RXT review.